 Yes.
-After you have filed your asylum application, you will receive a notice in the mail with the date, time, and location where you have to report for fingerprinting.
+After filing your asylum application, you will receive a notice in the mail with the date, time, and location to report for fingerprinting.

 ARE THERE OTHER SIMILAR FORMS OF RELIEF, WHICH CAN BE GRANTED IF MY ASYLUM CLAIM IS DENIED?

 Yes.
-The most common, similar forms of relief are withholding of removal, relief under the Convention against torture, and voluntary departure.
+Similar forms of relief are withholding removal, replacement under the Convention against torture, and voluntary departure.

 CAN MY FAMILY ACCOMPANY ME IF I APPLY FOR ASYLUM IN THE U.S.?

-Your spouse and children present in the U.S. may be included in your application at the time you file or at any time after that, until a final decision is made on your application.
+Your spouse and children present in the U.S. may be included in your application when you file or at any time after that until a final decision is made on your application.
 Your children must be under twenty-one (21) and unmarried to be included as dependents.
 They should accompany you to your asylum interview.